8 BEST Bird Feeders to Attract Cardinals (2025)

 Here is a video clip of my bird feeding station.
 You can see a cardinal feeding from the tray of the tube feeder in the back.

-Lastly, it’s incredibly strong, durable, and holds quite a bit of bird food.
+Lastly, it’s incredibly strong, durable, and holds a lot of bird food.

 Highly recommended!